Scientific Notation Converter

 Why Scientific Notation Matters

 The universe operates across extraordinary scales.
-The observable universe spans approximately 8.8 × 10²⁶ meters, while a hydrogen atom measures about 1.2 × 10⁻¹⁰ meters — a difference of 36 orders of magnitude.
+The observable universe spans approximately 8.8 × 10²⁶ meters, while a hydrogen atom is about 1.06 × 10⁻¹⁰ meters across, twice the Bohr radius; a difference of 36 orders of magnitude.
 Writing these numbers in standard form would be impractical: 880,000,000,000,000,000,000,000,000 meters versus 0.00000000012 meters.
 Scientific notation compresses these into readable, comparable forms.
 The speed of light is 2.998 × 10⁸ meters per second.
 Avogadro's number is 6.022 × 10²³.
 The mass of an electron is 9.109 × 10⁻³¹ kilograms.
 Planck's constant is 6.626 × 10⁻³⁴ joule-seconds.
 Without scientific notation, modern physics, chemistry, astronomy, and engineering would be practically impossible to communicate.

 E Notation in Programming

 Programming languages and calculators use E notation as a compact form of scientific notation.
 In JavaScript, Python, C, and most languages, 3.5e6 represents 3.5 × 10⁶ = 3,500,000.
-The letter E (or e) stands for exponent — it is not Euler's number.
+The letter E (or e) stands for exponent; it is not Euler's number.
 Floating-point numbers in IEEE 754 format internally store values in binary scientific notation with a sign bit, exponent, and mantissa.
 When a number exceeds the display range, programming languages automatically switch to E notation: console.log(0.0000001) outputs 1e-7.
 Understanding E notation is essential for debugging, data analysis, and any programming involving numerical computation.
 This converter helps you verify conversions and understand the relationship between notations.

 Engineering Notation and Metric Prefixes